taratax/ReactAppTDD/Log.md

 2. Added some instructions to test file for signuppage
 3. Added form element as a container for a button

-Still need to rethink the signup component.
+Still need to rethink the signup component.ut
 Still not tested if submit method called in test.

 **9. **24 Feb.
 2024****